 - What is the average revisit time?
 The average revisit time differs by latitude and solar/sensor zenith angle restrictions.
 In general, at higher latitudes (North or South), there may be many grouped opportunities with large breaks in between.
 At the middle latitudes, the revisit opportunities will be more evenly spaced but less frequent.
 For example, at 30° latitude, with sensor zenith angles up to 25°, the average revisit time is 10 days, while at 15° latitude, with sensor zenith angles up to 25°, the average revisit time is 12 days.

 - What are the available products?
 L1B (top-of-atmosphere radiance), L1C (orthorectified radiance), and L2A (orthorectified surface reflectance) products are available for ordering.
-These data sets are available to US government affiliated researchers and to DLR at the full 2.55 nm spectral resolution.
-For non-affiliated researchers, these data sets will be spectrally binned to ~10.2 nm spectral resolution with 10 nm bandwidth.

 - What information is included with each data product?
 Each hyperspectral image is provided with a metadata file, a quick look (RGB) file, an ENVI header file, and a quality file, which provides quality information about every pixel in each band in the spectral image.

 - What is included in the metadata file?
 The metadata file includes important information about the sensor, acquisition and processing.
 Image corner coordinates, acquisition times and sun and sensor geometry at the time of acquisition are provided.
 Center wavelengths, spectral band information, and scale factors (gains and offsets) are provided for each band.
 Information relating to the image orthorectification is also included for L1C and higher products.